gunasai/material-ui-comments/README.md

 ## Running the project

 Download the zip or clone the project.
-In the In the project directory, you can run:
+In the project directory, you can run:

 ### `npm start`